 Yes.
 Photographs are mandatory for all cosmetic and reconstructive cases.
 Photographs are the only way for us to compare before and after results.
 Photographs in plastic surgery serve the same role that x-rays do for orthopedic surgery.

 Dr. Marefat and the staff at Metropolitan Plastic Surgery would be happy to help you set up a private consultation to discuss rhytidectomy (facelift) in Virginia.
-Schedule an appointment online or call one of our locations, our Arlington, Virginia office at 703-516-7600 or our Woodbridge, Virginia office at 703-560-9583.
+Schedule an appointment online or call one of our locations at 703-516-7600 (Arlington area) or at 703-560-9583 (Woodbridge).

 Dr. Marefat offers a number of financial assistance programs and payment programs to cover the cost of rhytidectomy (facelift) in Virginia.
-Please visit the Patient Financing section of our website for more details or ask the staff at Metropolitan Plastic Surgery about these options so you can get started with rhytidectomy (facelift) in Virginia today.
+Please visit the patient financing section of our website for more details or ask the staff at Metropolitan Plastic Surgery about these options so that you can get started with rhytidectomy (facelift) in Virginia today.